 Below, we’ve covered everything you need to know about proprietary leases in New York City.
-Don’t worry; you’ll still be a homeowner at the end of the day, but not in the way you might have imagined.
+Don’t worry; you’ll still be a homeowner at the end of the day, but not how you might have imagined.

 Co-ops and Proprietary LeasesCo-ops and Proprietary Leases

 Owning a co-op apartment is not the same as owning a condo apartment or a single-family home.
-Legally speaking, when you buy a co-op, you’re not buying “real property.”
-This means you don’t receive the same rights of use that a more typical freehold property purchase would come with.
-Instead, what you are buying are shares in a corporation, the number of which depends on the size of your co-op unit.
+When you buy a co-op, you’re not buying “real property.”
+This means you don’t receive the same rights of use as a freehold condo purchase.
+Instead, you are buying shares in a corporation – the number depends on the size of your co-op unit.
 This makes you a shareholder in the cooperative.
 In return for this, you’ll receive a proprietary lease, a contract between you and the co-op’s board of directors.

 The proprietary lease lays out your relationship with the cooperative and regulates the rules of your residency.
-However, this doesn’t exactly make you a tenant, as defined under New York rent regulation laws.
-While you do have ownership of the property, you do not own it freehold; the cooperative does.
+However, this doesn’t make you a tenant, as defined under New York rent regulation laws.
+While you own the property, you do not own it freehold; the cooperative does.
 Instead, you are a shareholder, with your relationship with the cooperative governed by the terms of the proprietary lease and New York State business law.

 Every shareholder gets the same lease.
 Any changes to the proprietary lease require a two-thirds majority of the owner’s shares.
 If that happens, then each shareholder will receive a new lease.
 Co-op boards prefer a lease term of 25-30 years and not much more to avoid triggering the transfer tax and potentially capital gains.